juvoni/books/README.md

 - Writing Tools: 50 Essential Strategies for Every Writer
 - 2k to 10k: Writing Faster, Writing Better, and Writing More of What You Love
 - On Writing Well: The Classic Guide to Writing Nonfiction
+- Daily Rituals: How Artists Work
+- How to Read a Book: The Classic Guide to Intelligent Reading

+## Poetry
+- No Matter the Wreckage

 ## Philopshy
 - To Have or to Be?
 - The Art of War
+- The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph

 ## Pyschology
 - Emotional Intelligence: Why It Can Matter More Than IQ